Atlas Logo

 Sample details

 The CamPaIGN study is a longitudinal study of the natural history of incident Parkinson's disease (PD) patients.
-The cohort comprised of new cases of PD diagnosed within a 2-year period, between December 2000 and December 2002, within the county of Cambridgeshire, United Kingdom (UK).
-Participants meeting the UK Parkinson’s Disease Brain bank diagnostic criteria for idiopathic PD are followed-up at approximately 2-year intervals.
+The cohort included around 150 patients newly diagnosed with PD between December 2000 and December 2002, within the county of Cambridgeshire, United Kingdom (UK).
+Participants who met the UK Parkinson’s Disease Brain bank diagnostic criteria (UKPDSBB) for idiopathic PD completed comprehensive baseline assessments and have been followed-up after 3.5, 5, 7, 10, and 13 years.

 Study design